-Life circumstances can change at any time.
-If your situation changes, you or a family member might be eligible for higher SSDI benefits.
-While our lawyers can give general information on how to increase your SSDI claim, you may want to talk to us for more specific details surrounding your case.
+Life circumstances can change unexpectedly, and if your situation changes, you or a family member might qualify for higher SSDI benefits.
+An Atlanta social security disability lawyer can provide general information on how to increase your SSDI benefits.

 In general, the Social Security Administration (SSA) calculates SSDI benefits based on your earnings.
 Therefore, there are not many ways to increase benefits on your own.
 However, there are a few life changes that can increase your benefits.

 Depending on your birth year, your retirement age is between 66 and 67.
-If you’re at retirement age or older, you can receive Social Security benefits even if you’re working.
-Unlike SSDI benefits, it doesn’t matter how much you earn.
+If you’re at retirement age or older, your SSDI benefits will automatically change to retirement benefits.
+This adjustment may come with a change to how much money you receive or may allow you to work to supplement your income.

 Past Military Service